 After the formal probate process has begun, the executor is required to notify beneficiaries and potential heirs, settle the decedent’s debts and taxes, and distribute the estate according to the will.
 A Child Support Judgment search is also required for each beneficiary to ensure compliance with state laws.
 Executors should be aware that some New Jersey counties may have additional local rules or requirements, such as a different process for handling estates with charitable bequests, which may necessitate notification to the Attorney General’s office.

-If a decedent has remaining probate assets solely in their name, their will needs to be probated regardless of the estate’s value.
-Probate assets refer to the assets of a deceased person that are subject to the probate process.
-In New Jersey, probate assets include any property that is owned solely by the deceased person, without any co-owners or designated beneficiaries.
-These assets typically include real estate, bank accounts, investments, and personal property such as jewelry and artwork.
+If a decedent has probate assets held solely in their name, their will must be probated regardless of the estate’s value.
+Probate assets include property owned only by the deceased person, without co-owners or designated beneficiaries.
+In New Jersey, this typically covers real estate, bank accounts, investments, and personal property such as jewelry and artwork.

 The probate process is initiated to facilitate the legal and formal transfer of the decedent’s assets to their beneficiaries.